Superlinear free-discontinuity models: relaxation and phase-field approximation: Phase-field approximation

-In general, we provide lower and upper bounds for the $\Gamma$-inferior and superior limits which differ only for what the surface energy density is concerned.
-Indeed, a major difficulty in the asymptotic analysis is to prove that the limit does not depend on the chosen infinitesimal sequence, a fact related to the lack of rescaling property of the functional $\calF_{\eps,p,q}$.
+In general, we provide lower and upper bounds for the $\Gamma-\liminf$ and $\Gamma-\limsup$ which differ only as far as the surface energy density is concerned.
+Indeed, a major difficulty in the asymptotic analysis is to prove that the limit does not depend on the chosen infinitesimal sequence, a fact that is related to the lack of a rescaling property of the functional $\calF_{\eps,p,q}$.
 This issue was solved in the linear case $p=1$ (and $q=2$) in any dimension by an elementary truncation argument in the $v$-variable (see \cite[Proposition~4.1]{ContiFocardiIurlano2022}).
 The latter has no immediate analogue in the current superlinear setting due to the presence of the two exponents $p>1$ (in $f_p$) and $q$ (in the dissipation potential), which yield two different powers of $\eps$ as truncation thresholds.
-On the other hand, the one-dimensional superlinear setting has been dealt with in \cite[Theorem~7.4]{ContiFocardiIurlano2016} with an ad hoc argument, exploiting an $\eps$-independent alternative characterization of the surface energy density (cf. \eqref{e:gscal}).
+On the other hand, the one-dimensional superlinear setting was dealt with in \cite[Theorem~7.4]{ContiFocardiIurlano2016} with an ad hoc argument, exploiting an $\eps$-independent alternative characterization of the surface energy density (cf. \eqref{e:gscal}).
 A different argument is used in what follows to settle the case in which $\Psi_\infty$ satisfies the projection property.